gabeweng/OpenTriviaQA/README.md

 Possible contributions can be adding more questions/answers, doing finer categorization, writing a quick parser to change the files to a better format that is also human friendly.

+## Changes to text2csv.py
+To make the csv files generated more useful for our purposes, we made some changes to the text2csv.py file.

+We put the final output into one csv that can be read by pandas and added a category column to keep track of which category each one question came from.

 ## License